bonitasoft/bonita-doc/md/jboss-bundle.md

 Make sure your database is created before you start the configuration and make sure you do this before you start the JBoss server.

-The first step is to configure the database used by the [*Platform setup tool*](BonitaBPM_platform_setup.md).
+The first step is to configure the database used by the [*Platform setup tool*](BonitaBPM_platform_setup.md) to initialize the configuration.

 To do so, go to `<JBOSS_HOME>/` and update the `setup/database.properties` files with the connection information of the  database.

-The initial configuration will be stored in the `setup/platform_conf/initial` folder.

 <a id="database" />

 #### Configure the JBoss server datasources

-After configuring the datasource to let the Platform setup tool initiate the database, you need to configure the datasource on the server.
+After configuring the datasource to let the Platform setup tool intialize the configuration, you need to configure this datasource on the server.
 Follow those steps:

 1. Update the datasource configuration in `standalone/configuration/standalone.xml` by uncommenting and commenting relevant parts
 2. Update the `<property name="sysprop.bonita.db.vendor" value="h2" />` in `standalone/configuration/standalone.xml` with your database vendor